kexinhuang12345/DeepPurpose/README.md

 ### Features

 - For biomedical researchers, ONE line of code from raw data to output drug repurposing/virtual screening result, designed to allow wet-lab biochemists to leverage the power of deep learning.
-The result is ensembled from six pretrained models!
+The result is ensembled from five pretrained models in few minutes!

-- For computational researchers, 15+ state-of-the-art encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN-RNN, transformers to message passing graph neural network, with 50+ models!
+- For computational researchers, 15+ state-of-the-art encodings for drugs and proteins, ranging from deep neural network on classic cheminformatics fingerprints, CNN, transformers to message passing graph neural network, with 50+ models!
 Most of the combinations of the encodings are not yet in existing works.
 All of these under 10 lines but with lots of flexibility!
 Switching encoding is as simple as changing the encoding names!

 - Realistic and user-friendly design:
 	- automatic identification to do drug target binding affinity (regression) or drug target interaction prediction (binary) task.
 	- support cold target, cold drug settings for robust model evaluations and support single-target high throughput sequencing assay data setup.
-	- many dataset loading/downloading/unzipping scripts to ease the tedious preprocessing.
+	- many dataset loading/downloading/unzipping scripts to ease the tedious preprocessing, including antiviral, COVID19 targets, ...
 	- many pretraining checkpoints for popular existing published models.
 	- label unit conversion for skewed label distribution such as Kd.
 	- time reference for computational expensive encoding.